benchristel/sindarin/preface.md

 Tolkien never intended them to be used by anyone other than the characters in his books, so he never wrote any reader-friendly dictionaries or grammar lessons.
-He also had the
-inconvenient habit of never *finishing* a language.
-For him, the joy of language creation was in constantly tinkering and reworking things.
+He also changed his mind repeatedly about various details of his languages, and his notes often contradict each other.
-As a result, the descriptions of Sindarin in his notes are full of beautiful words but short on information about how we might put those words together into sentences.
-As you might imagine, this makes it very difficult to say with certainty whether our Sindarin translations resemble what Tolkien might have written.
+This makes it very difficult to know whether our Sindarin compositions resemble anything Tolkien himself might have written.

 Because of this inherent uncertainty, speaking Sindarin